Written By: SafeHome.org Team | Updated: October 20, 2020

-Put child resistant locks on any air tight spaces like fridges to be sure a child doesn't crawl in and get stuck.
+- Put child-resistant locks on airtight spaces like fridges to ensure a child doesn't crawl in and get stuck.

-Choking is diﬀerent from suﬀocation in that it involves something obstructing their airway internally, like a part of a toy or piece of food stuck in a person's throat.
+Choking involves something obstructing the airway internally, like a part of a toy or a piece of food stuck in a person's throat.
 Prevent choking issues at home by considering these precautions:

-Make sure children chew their food thoroughly and don't try to swallow large bites.
-Furthermore, parents should cut up a child's food into consumable and appropriately sized pieces that are small enough that it cannot cause choking.
+- Make sure children chew their food thoroughly and don't swallow large bites.
+Cut up a child's food into fingertip-sized pieces.

-Regularly check the ground for small items like bits of toys, hard foods, marbles, jewelry, and so on that could easily be choked on.
+- Check the ground regularly for small items like bits of toys, hard foods, marbles, and jewelry that children could easily choke on.